 But is it so wrong to charge more?

-- To reflect an increase in inflation
+- An increase in inflation

-- To reflect increasing costs of buying from suppliers
+- Increasing costs of buying from suppliers

-- To reflect an increase in demand
+- An increase in demand

 Big brands do it on a regular basis and we consumers barely bat an eyelid.
 And yet, for freelancers and small business owners, raising prices can be excruciating.
 Maybe it’s because, when we work alone or in a small team, pricing feels personal in a way that it doesn’t for bigger businesses and their customers.
 If a client rejects our prices, it can feel like they’re rejecting us.